Syrian civil war: Refugees

 As of December 2022, an estimated 6.7 million refugees have been forced to flee Syria, with approximately 5.5 million Syrian refugees residing across the five nearby countries of Turkey, Lebanon, Jordan, Iraq and Egypt.
 Germany hosts the largest refugee population out of any non-neighboring nation with more than 850,000 Syrian refugees.

 Over 3.7 million Syrian refugees are in Turkey.
 Many refugees are housed in a system of a dozen Syrian refugee camps placed under the direct authority of the Turkish Government.
 Satellite images confirmed that the first Syrian camps appeared in Turkey in July 2011, shortly after the towns of Deraa, Homs and Hama were besieged.
 The massive sustained presence of Syrian refugees has fueled resentment from Turkish citizens and figures across the country's political spectrum.
 They have been employed as scapegoats during periods of crisis within the country.
 Measures have been put in place to "drive them out" including raised fees on utilities such as water and services such as marriage licences.
 There has been an increase on attacks targeting Syrian refugees in the country.

 In 2013, one in three of Syrian refugees (about 667,000 people) sought safety in Lebanon, which had a population of 5.2 million in 2012.

 In September 2014, the UN stated that the number of Syrian refugees had exceeded three million.
 According to the Jerusalem Center for Public Affairs, Sunnis are leaving for Lebanon and undermining Hezbollah's status.
 The Syrian refugee crisis has caused the "Jordan is Palestine" threat to be diminished due to the onslaught of new refugees in Jordan.
 Greek Catholic Patriarch Gregorios III Laham claimed in 2014 that more than 450,000 Syrian Christians have been displaced by the conflict.
 As of September 2016, the European Union has reported that there are 13.5 million refugees in need of assistance in the country.
-Australia is being appealed to rescue more than 60 women and children stuck in Syria's Al-Hawl camp ahead of a potential Turkish invasion.
+As of 2024, it is estimated that around 1,000 European citizens are still in the Syrian internally displaced persons camps, located almost exclusively in Al-Hawl, of whom more than 600 are children.

 A report from NGO ACT Alliance found that refugees in camps in north-eastern Syria have tripled in 2019.
 Numerous refugees remain in local refugee camps.
 Conditions there are reported to be severe, especially during the winter.
 In 2019, 4,000 people were housed at the Washokani Camp.
 The Kurdish Red Cross was the only organization known to have helped the camp's refugees.
 Numerous camp residents called for assistance from international groups.

-On 30 December 2019, over 50 Syrian refugees, including 27 children, were welcomed in Ireland, where they started afresh in their new temporary homes at the Mosney Accommodation Centre in Co Meath.
-The migrant refugees were pre-interviewed by Irish officials under the Irish Refugee Protection Programme (IRPP).